truenft-tech/tnft-stratum/README.md

     {
       "name": "Main",
       "host": "127.0.0.1",
-      "port": 18081,
+      "port": 8796,
       "timeout": "10s",
-      "user": "yourusername",                 //The value should be the same as defined in kevacoin.config "password": "yourpassword"              //The value should be the same as defined in kevacoin.config }
+      "user": "yourusername",                 //The value should be the same as defined in Tnftcoin.config "password": "yourpassword"              //The value should be the same as defined in Tnftcoin.config }
   ]
 }
 ```

-The `upstream` is used to point to the Kevacoin daemon `kevacoind`.
-The `user` and `password` under `upstream` are mandatory, and they must be the same as the ones specified in Kevacoin configuration file `kevacoin.conf`.
+The `upstream` is used to point to the Tnftcoin daemon `tnftcoind`.
+The `user` and `password` under `upstream` are mandatory, and they must be the same as the ones specified in Tnftcoin configuration file `tnftcoin.conf`.
 You must use `anything.WorkerID` as username in your miner.
 Either disable address validation or use `<address>.WorkerID` as username.
 If there is no workerID specified your rig stats will be merged under `0` worker.
 If mining software contains dev fee rounds its stats will usually appear under `0` worker.
 This stratum acts like your own pool, the only exception is that you will get rewarded only after block found, shares only used for stats.

 ### License